pdf-association/arlington-pdf-model/TestGrammar/README.md

 Error: Can't select any link from \[FontType1,FontTrueType,FontMultipleMaster,FontType3,FontType0,FontCIDType0,FontCIDType2\] to validate provided object: xxx
 ```

+* all output should have a final line "END" (`grep --files-without-match "^END"`) - if not then something nasty has happened!

 ## Coding Conventions

 * platform independent C++17 with STL and minimal other dependencies (_no Boost please!_)
 * no tabs.
 4 space indents
-* wstrings need to be used for many things (such as PDF names and strings) - don't assume ASCII or UTF-8!
+* std::wstrings need to be used for many things (such as PDF names and strings from PDF files) - don't assume ASCII or UTF-8!
+* can assume Arlington TSV data is ASCII/UTF-8
 * liberal comments with code readability
-* everything has Doxygen style `///` comments (as supported by Visual Studio IDE)
+* classes and methods use Doxygen style `///` comments (as supported by Visual Studio IDE)
-* zero warnings on all builds and all platforms
+* zero warnings on all builds and all platforms (excepting PDF SDKs)
 * all error messages matched with `^Error:` (i.e. case sensitive regex at start of a line)
-* do not create unncessary dependencies on specific PDF SDKs - isolate through a shim layer
+* do not create unnecessary dependencies on specific PDF SDKs - isolate through a shim layer
+* liberal use of asserts with the Arlington PDF model, which can be assumed to be correct (but never for data from PDF files!)
 * performance and memory is **not** critical (this is just a PoC!) - so long as a full Arlington model can be processed and reasonably-sized PDFs can be checked

 ## PDF SDK Requirements